it-innovation/EXPERImonitor/doc/manual_source/mainContent/More_advanced_ECC_clients.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When connecting (or re-connecting) to the ECC, your client identifies itself using a UUID which allows the ECC to uniquely identify your client.
 This is done using the class and method call *EMInterfaceAdapter.registerWithEM(..)* (parameter 4).
 If you wish to re-connect to an experiment as the same client instance, you should use the same client UUID as you used previously.

-Each *new* experiment requires a *new* metric model from your client (to ensure consistency within the ECC database) and is uniquely identified using a UUID - this is presented to the client in the event 'onEMConnectionResult(..)'.
-If your client can test to see if it is re-connecting to the same experiment by comparing experiment UUIDs and then act accordingly:
+Each *new* experiment requires a *new* metric model from your client (to ensure consistency within the ECC database) and this new experiment is uniquely identified using a UUID - this is presented to the client in the event 'onEMConnectionResult(..)'.
+Your client can test to see if it is re-connecting to the same experiment by comparing experiment UUIDs and then act accordingly:

 * Connected to the same experiment
   * Use the previously defined metric model and continue as normal (recommended)